Makeshift Rangefinder

 Wooden Tripod

 I serviced the tripod today.
-I repaired a loose hinge, polished the head plate, and applied mineral oil to the wood.
+I repaired a loose hinge, polished the head plate, and applied mineral oil to its wood.

 Experiment